-We offer an intensive four-week preparation course for this exam.
+We offer an intensive two-week preparation course for this exam.
 It can be taken as an independent course, but also combines very well with a period on the Business English 20 - 30 course.

 All of the key information you need to know about this course

 £1050 + £150 exam fee

 - Course length:

 2017: 2 weeks (you must do the full course)

 24 hours per week (24 x 60 minutes)